The best way to get to FIFA Fan Festival Vancouver: TransLink's new very frequent, non-stop express bus connects SkyTrain to PNE

 - Everything you should know about Vancouver's FIFA Fan Festival

 The public transit authority has launched a temporary new bus route — the No. 11 FIFA Fan Festival Express — which follows the same Renfrew Street corridor between 29th Avenue Station and the Pacific Coliseum entrance.
-Unlike the fair shuttle, this FIFA Fan Fest service functions as a true express bus route, making just a single intermediate stop at Renfrew Station.
+Unlike the fair shuttle, this FIFA Fan Fest service functions as a true express bus route with very high capacity and reliability, and it makes just a single intermediate stop at Renfrew Station.
 No other local bus stops are served along the approximately six-km-long route.

 The service is operated using high-capacity, 60-ft-long, three-door articulated buses.